Fresno State vs. Hawaii NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Fresno State and its opponents have gone over the current 65.5-point total in three of five games (60%) this season.
+- Fresno State and its opponents have gone over the current 65-point total in three of five games this season.

-- This contest's total is 11.5 points greater than the 54 these two squads combine to surrender per game this season.
+- This contest's over/under is 11.0 points above the 54 these two squads combine to allow per game this season.

-- The average total in Bulldogs games this season is 61.5, 4.0 points fewer than Saturday's over/under of 65.5 .
+- Bulldogs games have an average total of 61.5 points this season, 3.5 fewer than Saturday's over/under.

-- The 65.5 over/under in this game is 0.7 points above the 64.8 average total in Rainbow Warriors games this season.
+- In 2021, games involving the Rainbow Warriors have averaged a total of 64.8 points, 0.2 fewer than this game's set over/under.

 Fresno State Stats and Trends

-- Fresno State's games this year have hit the over on three of five set point totals (60%).
+- Fresno State's games this year have gone over the total in three out of five opportunities (60%).

-- In games that Fresno State amasses more than 423.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Fresno State churns out over 423.8 yards, the team is 3-1 against the spread and 4-0 overall.

 - This year, the Bulldogs have nine turnovers, one fewer than the Rainbow Warriors have takeaways (10).